 Twitter removed a tweet from a top White House coronavirus adviser, saying that, contrary to official Centers for Disease Control and Prevention guidance, masks don’t prevent the spread of the virus.

 On Saturday, Dr. Scott Atlas tweeted that evidence showed masks don’t work, according to NBC News.
 The Centers for Disease Control and Prevention (CDC) released guidance in April urging Americans to wear masks in public to prevent the spread of coronavirus after weeks of recommending the opposite.

+The Centers for Disease Control and Prevention (CDC) released a report last month in which the nearly 71 percent of individuals infected with COVID-19 reported “always” wearing their mask.
+This opposed to the 4 percent of infected individuals who “never” wore masks.
 The number of individuals infected with COVID-19 positively correlated with the consistency of mask-wearing.
 The report didn’t address the possible correlation between face mask hygiene and COVID-19 infection, such as proper handling and disposal of masks.
 It also didn’t differentiate the respondents’ mask types.